Can you remember doing something that you absolutely hated?

-Ted talks are full of educational topics — why not use them to your advantage?
+Yes!
+Ted talks are good for motivating teens.
+There are many educational topics available from TED — why not use them to your advantage?

-Make it a weekly event that your child has to pick one of their choice.
+Make it a weekly event that your child has to pick one of their choices.
 Take note of the topics they continue to pick and encourage a discussion on that topic.

 There are events for just about everything, you just have to find them!